 Get the full process below plus the videos.
 Let’s begin.

 Is it necessary to varnish your paintings? ?
 Is it complicated and filled with risk and more trouble than it's worth?
 There are a bunch of yes and no answers there already.
 Over time I have worked out what works for me.
 What is bright, shiny and true and what is a bunch of shellac (see what I did there?)
 Simple and practical methods that have not let me down.

-In this article and demonstration I am going to show you how to simplify a landscape into shapes and color.
-Take a look.
+In this article and video I am going to show you what works for me.
+Let us get to it then.